I strongly believe in helping each other and the idea of treating others as you'd want them to treat you.

 There's a reason the founding fathers of the United States put freedom of speech, press, and religion in the First Amendment.
 The importance of our freedom of speech is without parallel in the world of today.
 We are ever connected via phones, social media, mass media, as well as personal online outlets.

 Words can change the world just as much as actions.
-Speeches have started wars while crumbling men and woman as much their own actions have built them up.
-With that said we have Representatives in our Government for the sole purpose of listening to and representing our views.
+Speeches have started wars while crumbling men and women as much their own actions have built them up.
+With that said, we have Representatives in our Government for the sole purpose of listening to and representing our views.
 They can never know what we want for ourselves unless we speak up.

 When we don't speak up we are part of the problem.
 Speak up and become part of the solution.